Goblins from the sea

 New tribal economies

 The period between 1840 and 1860 saw the rise of a new economy within tribal societies.
 Many tribes took to growing crops and selling their produce to markets such as the new towns of Auckland and Wellington.
-Some even traded with markets in Australia.
+Some even supplied markets in Australia.

 Leaders in war and peace

 During the New Zealand Wars there were some remarkable and ingenious Māori military leaders, including Kawiti of Ngāpuhi, Te Kooti of Rongowhakaata, Tītokowaru of Ngāti Ruanui and Rewi Maniapoto of Ngāti Maniapoto.
-However, in southern Taranaki, based at Parihaka, there were two equally exceptional leaders, Tohu and Te Whiti, who opposed the Europeans in 1881 through passive resistance.
+In southern Taranaki, based at Parihaka, two equally exceptional leaders, Tohu and Te Whiti, opposed the Europeans from the late 1870s through passive resistance.

-In both the north of the South Island and the far north of the North Island, the mid-1840s saw violence break out between Māori and Pākehā as Māori sought to hold on to their land and local authority.
+In both the north of the South Island and the far north and south of the North Island, the mid-1840s saw violence break out between Māori and Pākehā as Māori sought to hold on to their land and local authority.
 In the 1860s the conflict became more severe as Pākehā settlers, mostly British, hoped to gain land for a growing population.
 While at times Māori exhibited a remarkable inventiveness and tenacity in the wars, they eventually lost millions of acres of land.
 This was partly the result of confiscation, and partly the influence of new government institutions such as the Native Land Court.
-This was set up to facilitate the sale of land by transferring land titles from tribes and putting them into individual names.
+This was set up to facilitate the sale of land by assigning land titles to named individuals.